About debugging MMUs

 A device can contain any number of MMUs.
 If a device has cascaded MMUs, then the output address of one MMU is used as the input address to another MMU.
 A given translation depends on the context in which it occurs and the set of MMUs that it passes through.

-For example, a processor that implements the Armv7 hypervisor extensions, such as Cortex®-A15, includes at least three MMUs.
+For example, a processor that implements the ARMv7A hypervisor extensions, such as Cortex-A15, includes at least three MMUs.
 Typically one is used for hypervisor memory, one for virtualization and one for normal memory accesses within an OS.
 When in hypervisor state, memory accesses pass only through the hypervisor MMU.
 When in normal state, memory accesses pass first through the normal MMU and then through the virtualization MMU.
-For more information see the Arm Architecture Reference Manual.
+For more information see the ARM Architecture Reference Manual.

-Arm Debugger provides visibility of MMU translation tables for some versions of the Arm architecture.
-To help you debug MMU related issues, Arm Debugger enables you to:
+DS-5 Debugger provides visibility of MMU translation tables for some versions of the ARM Architecture.
+To help you debug MMU related issues, DS-5 Debugger enables you to:

 You can access these features using the MMU view in the graphical debugger or using the MMU commands from the command line.

-In some specific circumstances, Arm Debugger cannot provide a fully accurate view of the translation tables due to its limited visibility of the target state.
+In some specific circumstances, DS-5 Debugger cannot provide a fully accurate view of the translation tables due to its limited visibility of the target state.

 The MMU hardware on the target performs a translation table walk by doing one or more translation table lookups.
 These lookups require accessing memory by physical address (or intermediate physical address for two stage translations).
 However, to read or modify translation table entries, the CPU accesses memory by virtual address.
 In each of these cases, the accessed translation table entries are permitted to reside in the CPU's data caches.
 This means that if a translation table entry resides in a region of memory marked as write-back cacheable and the CPU's data cache is enabled, then any modification to a translation table entry might not be written to the physical memory immediately.
 This is not a problem for the MMU hardware, which has awareness of the CPU's data caches.

-To avoid stale translation tables entries in Arm Debugger:
+To avoid stale translation tables entries in DS-5 Debugger: